 What is the average experience of your instructors?

 Our average instructor have an average of two to five years of experience in education.
 Plus, this experience has to be relevant (for duties very similar to what they will be responsible for at Trackers).
 They have to prove to us that they were at the top of their game while accruing their experience.
 We thoroughly check references.
 One might ask the question, "How can Trackers require such high end experience?"
-The answer is we're simply more fun to work for.
-Our camps don't go through the motions, we never phone it in, we don't teach out of a box.
+The answer is: We're simply more fun to work for.
+Our camps don't go through the motions, we never phone it in, we don't teach out of a pre-made box.
 We do things that inspire great passion from the kids and adults we work with.
-We get the best families, campers and instructors, bottom line.
+We get the best families, campers, and instructors.

 How do you interview and choose your instructors?

-We have every one of our full-time staff interview any seasonal staff.
-This means six to seven individuals have to say "Yes" to an applicant before we hire them.
+We have a very unusual interview process involving all of our full-time staff (office and teaching staff included!)
+This means typically between five and seven core Trackers staff have to say "Yes" to an applicant before we hire them.
 One "No" or "Not sure" means we move on.
-These individuals are not only administrators - they are instructors who teach in the field with us.
-They know who they need on their team to not only do a good job, but a great one.
+Our teaching staff knows who they need on their team to not only do a good job, but a great one.

 Do you have safety policies?

 Yes.
 We feel Trackers has one of the best Safety Manuals in the business.
+It is a living document that we update throughout the year with best practices and new information.
 Often people don't understand true risk in many activities because they lack experience.
 Our policies look at every potential risk and lateral contingency.
-Ironically, what we do has a lower statistical risk than youth martial arts, dance, sports or gymnastics, yet we feel we focus more on mitigating our hazards than those fields.
+Ironically, what we do has a lower statistical risk than youth martial arts, dance, sports or gymnastics, yet we feel we focus more on mitigating our hazards than many organizations in those fields.

 Do you do a risk assessment for sites and activities?